frese/jgrep/README.md

 jgrep
 =====

-Simple JSON grep, usage : jgrep "path/path/path" [filename]
+Simple JSON/YAML grep, usage : jgrep [-options] "path/path/path" [file]

-__jgrep__ reads from file or stdin, traversing the json structure searching the specified 'path', printing the value of the last key.
+__jgrep__ reads from file or stdin, unmarshal the input weather it's json or yaml, traversing the structure searching the specified 'path', printing the values of what's been grep'ed in same format as input.

+Options:
+ - `-h` print help message
+ - `-j` output in json format
+ - `-y` output in yaml format
+ - `-t` output in text format
+ - `-s` separator character in text format, default is colon

 Each 'path' element can be:
-* a string specifying a key in an object
+ - 'string' specifying a specific key in an object
-* a number specifying an index in an array
+ - 'number' specifying an index in an array
-* a 'star' specifying all keys in object or indexes in array
+ - 'star' specifying all keys in object or all indexes in array
+ - 'key=value' select hash'es containing the given key=value field
+ - '.' stop processing and ignore everything after this point
-* a comma separated list of keys.
-The combined output is comma separated.
+ - comma separated list of the above, each will be evaluated and printed comma separated
-* an 'equal' key=value to select a specific key

 INSTALL
 -------